chinmayk/super-home/_includes/faq.md

 **Q: I want to get you a small gift to thank you for teaching/writing me a letter/judging our on-campus event...**

-Thank you for your thoughtfulness, but as a matter of policy, I do not accept gifts from current students.
 If you want to express your thanks, a simple thank you note is appreciated.
 You could also consider donating to the [UNICEF](https://www.unicef.org/) or the [AAUW](http://www.aauw.org/) so others, like you, can experience the benefits of education.
+Thank you for your thoughtfulness.

 ##Companies and industrial research labs